 About Phillip Colla: I am a natural history photographer and writer.
 I focus on wild marine animals, the California kelp forest, remote eastern Pacific islands, National Parks of the American West, waves, the night sky, and aerial panoramas.
 I am fortunate to have visited many spectacular terrestrial and underwater settings as well as to have encountered a variety of threatened and endangered animal species in the ocean.
-During the last 30 years my natural history photography has appeared in National Geographic Magazine, BBC Wildlife, Vanity Fair, Sunset, People, National Wildlife, Islands, Ocean Realm, Ranger Rick, Reader’s Digest, Welt der Wunder, Science, Nature, The New York Times, most of the diving magazines, has been used in various advertising and publicity campaigns, and is in use in aquaria and museums around the world.
+During the last 30 years my natural history photography has appeared in National Geographic Magazine, BBC Wildlife, Vanity Fair, Sunset, People, National Wildlife, Islands, Ocean Realm, Ranger Rick, Reader’s Digest, Welt der Wunder, Science, Nature, The New York Times, most of the diving magazines, as well as various advertising and publicity campaigns and many aquaria and museums around the world.
 My photography has received awards in past Wildlife Photographer of the Year, Nature’s Best, Ocean Views and National Wildlife Federation competitions.
 Thank you for your interest in my photography!
 Cheers, Phillip Colla

 Strengths of mine include an understanding of the underwater dynamics of socializing and competing humpback whales, using breath-hold diving in the open ocean to obtain spectacular images of marine animals such as blue whales, ocean sunfish and drifting zooplankton, and the ability to combine personal experience and factual research into exciting natural history writing.
 My fitness and experience is well-suited to a variety of challenging environments including the open ocean, temperate and tropic underwater habitats, deserts, coastal regions, mountain and sub-arctic terrain.
 I am probably the only photographer in the world whose catalog includes underwater images of all of the following: blue whales (the largest animal ever to have lived), rare endangered Guadalupe fur seals, Pacific white-sided dolphins, socializing groups of sperm whales, a newborn gray whale calf in the wild, humpback whale competitive (“fighting”) groups, the odd ocean sunfish (Mola mola), distant and pristine Rose Atoll National Wildlife Sanctuary, and Olympic champion swimmers accompanied by wild dolphins.
-These days, most of my underwater photographs are taken breathhold diving, far from shore.
-I live near San Diego, California with my wife and daughters, spending as much time as possible near, on or in the ocean.
+I live near San Diego, California with my wife Tracy, spending as much time as possible outdoors.

 Periodicals / News / Wire: